Clé: Levanter

 Clé: Levanter (stylized as Clé : LEVANTER) is the fifth extended play (sixth overall) by South Korean boy group Stray Kids.
 It was released on December 9, 2019, by JYP Entertainment and distributed through Dreamus.
 The EP spawned three singles.
 Its lead single, "Double Knot", was released on October 9, 2019, followed by "Astronaut" on November 14, 2019, and the title track "Levanter" on the same day as the EP released date.

 The EP was originally set to be released on November 25, 2019, but was delayed to December 9, 2019, due to member Woojin's departure from the group on October 27, 2019.
-Woojin's departure resulted in the group having to re-record the songs on the EP without Woojin's voice.
+Woojin's departure resulted in the group having to re-record the songs on the EP without Woojin's voice as well as having to re-organize the choreographies shortly before the album drop.

 Background

 On the half of October with the success of its lead single of "Double Knot", JYP announced that the group will held Olympic Hall starting November 23–24, with their upcoming mini-album Clé: Levanter will be released on November 25.

 Following Woojin's departure was announced on October 27, the release date was pushed back to December as a result.
 Concept teasers were released on November 27 following the music video teasers on December 6–7 and the full music video release on December 9.